 When can homeowners apply?

-Later this month, homeowners in England can check eligibility for vouchers.
-The vouchers will be issued from the end of September and the scheme will close in March 2021.
+The vouchers started to be issued from the end of September 2021 and the scheme will close in March 2022.

 What measures are covered by the scheme?